thierrydumas/autoencoder_based_image_compression/README.md

 ```sh
 python creating_kodak.py
 ```
-1. Comparaison of several trained autoencoders, JPEG2000, and HEVC in terms of rate-distortion on the Kodak test set.
+1. Comparaison of several trained autoencoders, JPEG2000, and H.265 in terms of rate-distortion on the Kodak test set.
 ```sh
 python reconstructing_eae_kodak.py
 ```